intothebeans/nix-config/README.md

 # NixOS is Awesome

 My config certainly isn't as complex as some others out there (mad respect), but that doesn't make me any less proud or excited about it.
-I currently have only one machine, my personal laptop, with one user, me.
-Most things are configured using home manager following the principle of least privelage.
+I currently have two machines, my personal laptop and Raspberry Pi home server.
+As always, the configuration is a leaving project.
+I like tweaking things.
 I appreciate feedback or suggestions!

 # Inspo